tofke/VPS-for-MN/README.md

 # VPS-for-MN
 Virtual Private Server setup for hosting "Dash/PIVX like" Master Nodes

+An example of good VPS provider is <A href="https://www.vultr.com/?ref=7442428">VULTR</A> wich features include :
+* a high number of datacenters to span your nodes accros the globe
+* a high number of preinstalled images for most operating systems
+* the possibility to upload your own ISO images
+* the possibility to pay with BTC or BCH
+* making snapshots, backups, add storage
+* and many more ...

 ## secure access :
 1) create a user :
 ```